okkibro/Spotify-RFID-Record-Player/README.md

 ## TODO:

-- Enable shuffling when playing artist/albumn/playlist (now always plays the first track - a.k.a. index 0)
+- Enable better shuffling for artists (now always plays first track first and the other random tracks)
+- Increase standard limit of playlist from 100 to inifinity [link](https://stackoverflow.com/questions/39086287/spotipy-how-to-read-more-than-100-tracks-from-a-playlist?rq=1)